Festival ADAR

 A hybrid structure between creation and territory

-Site-specific programming, residencies, mediation, and archiving within a single ecosystem, with local return and external circulation.
+Site-specific programming, residencies, mediation, and archive within the same ecosystem, with local return and external circulation.

-• • Residencies that generate new work and processes
+• Residencies that generate new works and processes

-• • Regional, national, and international networks and alliances
+• Regional, national, and international networks and partnerships

 3. Archive and documentation

-A navigable archive that supports communications, press, partnerships, and future grant applications.
+A navigable archive that supports communication, press, partnerships and future open calls.

 Public archive

-Browsable catalog by year, location, format, and tags.
+Browsable catalogue by year, location, format, and tags.

 Audiovisual documentation